ugnlin/llm-indiegogo-vg/readme.md

 I chose this project to show off my scrappy agile python skills.
 I have actual professional experience in my field, so I'm just looking to do a technical project here.
 The domain is for fun, to keep me motivated to build this out as I'm expecting it just to be for personal gain!

+To-improve list
+- Scrape number of pictures in description since some projects like making tons of graphics and putting info in those and not writing a description
+- Scrape pledge tiers